Special Needs Adoption Fund

 *Select the dropdown list on giving page and select Special Needs Adoption

-- You must be using an adoption agency that is a NGO.
+- be using an adoption agency that is a NGO.

-- Adoption must be from a Hague convention Country (Specifically the 29th May, 1993 on Protection of Children and Co-operation in Respect of Inter-country Adoption Hague Convention), and the country in which the child will live must also be Hague compliant.
+Adoption should be from a Hague convention Country (Specifically the 29th May, 1993 on Protection of Children and Co-operation in Respect of Inter-country Adoption Hague Convention), and the country in which the child will live must also be Hague compliant.
 This helps ensure that inter-country adoptions are in the best interest of the children involved.
+If both countries are not Hague compliant, you may still apply if it can be proven that the adoption agency you are using is highly reputable.

-If all requirements are met, you may proceed to fill out online application by clicking the button below.
+For more information and to apply, fill out the online application by clicking the button below.

 Funds will be flexible and will be dispersed as available.